LukeEvans/Dumbledore/README.md

  - dev: Development Flag (All cards included in response)
  - service_request: Array of Services to include with ids of response cards to ommit
    - id: Service ID
+   - dismiss_time: Long Int value of the epoch time of dismissal ( Depending on the services reset time the card won't       be sent down again until the reset time expires
    - cards: Array of card IDs to remove from response

 ######Sample Request: